SQL

 • table_type

-• information_schema.columns: Information of every column from tables
+• information_schema.columns: Information about every column from tables

 • table_schema: Database where the table is